ctxalgo/ctxalgoctpdocs/_posts/2016-03-19-en_e101_using_ta_lib_indicators.md

 # The values in config will be used to instantiate the strategy objects by the backtest method.
 config = {
     'instrument_ids': ['IF99'],                      # We are trading this future instrument.
-    'strategy_period': Periodicity.FIFTEEN_MINUTE,   # The ohlc bar granularity on which trading happens.
+    'periods': [Periodicity.FIFTEEN_MINUTE],   # The ohlc bar granularity on which trading happens.
     'parameters': {
         'fast_ma_period': 8,   # The parameter for the fast moving average.
         'slow_ma_period': 15,  # The parameter for the slow moving average.